|Shopping cart is empty.|

 I have again lost ‘Orchid’ that everyone seems to want but there were individuals in the population, which resembled it in both shape and colour, plus others of interesting colour on the red/yellow side of the spectrum.
 Because of the hybrid nature of the seed from open-pollination and the hybrid nature of the parents, there is little point in offering seed from specific selections; better to offer a mixture.

 Plant breeding, however scientific, is a lottery.
 Every seed will not produce a winner but I am sure there will be gems amongst this seed and between us we can preserve and develop Melanie’s work of two decades ago.
+Despite Tree Dahlias being large, their seed is deceptively slender compared to the seed of the garden hybrid.

 If you would prefer to contact us directly regarding your purchase, please use this link to send us your order.